-- Agency Budget Request Exhibit 300A: September 10-14, 2012 - Agency Budget Request Exhibit 300B: September 14, 2012 - President's Budget Request Exhibit 300A & B: February 2013 (tentative) - O Submit initial documents/artifacts at this time
+- Agency Budget Request Exhibit 300A/B: September 9-13, 2013 - President's Budget Request Exhibit 300A & B: February 2014 (tentative) - O Submit initial documents/artifacts at this time

-Unless otherwise noted, IT exhibits and reporting must be submitted electronically to the IT Dashboard.
-Additional information regarding the submission process will be posted on the IT Dashboard, including business rules for the validation of data and a schema that describes how data should be transmitted.
-As always, predecisional and procurement sensitive information will not be displayed to the public.
+Additional information on the submission process will be posted on the IT Dashboard.
+As always, pre-decisional and procurement sensitive information will not be displayed to the public.